rolanvc-gmail/weather_gan/Notes.md

 ### The Problem
 Previously, the problem was when the the `disc_loss.backward()` function was called, after the first step, an error was thrown in the generator's module, specifically in the `Sampler`.
 When I switched the Pancho's Generator, another type of error was thrown.
-This time, it turns out that his generator spits out a shape of

-Am now checking the other componenets of the Generator specifically the Conditioning Stack and the Latent Conditioning Stack.
+This time, it turns out that his generator spits out a shape of (batch, 18, 256, 256).
+The expected shape is (batch, 18, 1, 256, 256).
+The channel dimension was dropped.

 ### Conditioning Stack
 * AlConditioningStack outputs the correct dimensions per the paper.